Applying for citizenship can be a long and expensive process. Often, the costs can vary based on your own unique

 In these cases, you must submit additional forms, which require even more government fees, more of your attorney’s time, and more prepared documents.

 Certainly.
-In fact, you can save yourself a great deal of money if you don’t hire an attorney to do the work for you.
 Technically, applying for citizenship just means submitting the correct forms and evidence to the right places.